mohnishbasha/support-metrics-client/docs/proactive-support.rst

 Which metadata is collected?
 -----------------------------

-Proactive Support has two versions, one for open-source users (called Version Checker) and another for licenced Confluent Customers (called Confluent Support Metrics).
+Proactive Support has two versions, one for open-source users (called Version Collector) and another for licenced Confluent Customers (called Confluent Support Metrics).
 The latter needs to be installed as a separate package.

-Version Checker (default)
+Version Collector (default)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Version Checker package collects the Kafka and Confluent Platform versions and
+The Version Collector package collects the Kafka and Confluent Platform versions and
 reports the following pieces of information to Confluent:

 * **Confluent Platform version** - The Confluent Platform version that the broker is running.